YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 | **Full Stack** | End-to-end transparency wired into language semantics | Turn-key compliance for the 2026 EU AI Act’s “show me the inference path” mandate |

 > **Gold-Line Pitch**
 > *USD 3.5 million vs. 2 years:* one budget line (≈ 0.004 % of Microsoft’s FY-2025 AI CapEx) secures **20 years** of kernel-level influence — or you pay catch-up costs in 2027 when compliance audits start issuing fines.
+> **The earlier the sponsorship arrives, the greater the chance of passing the 2026 AI regulatory audits smoothly.**

 ---